kljohnson4good/Blog/content/post/2022-09-05-how-to-create-a-meaningful-career-development-plan/index.md

 Congratulations!
 If you've gotten this far, then you have a good start on planning your career journey.
 But it doesn't end here, nor does it stop once you reach a destination.

-Use your goals, talents, passions and opportunities to have meaningful career development conversations with your manager or mentor.  **Be vocal.
-It's important that others who are in positions to help you know what you want**.
-Say it, then repeat it, make sure you're heard :-)

 Remember that your plan is not a contract.
 It's OK if you don't do everything on the list or don't execute them exactly as planned.
+During your reflection time, also record unplanned events or achievements.
+These are important waypoints that may help you to see the path and opportunities as it reveals itself.

 This process should be repeated regularly because your personal values and goals will change over time, not to mention the landscape and map may as well.

 <font size=3 color="Gray">

-example: My personal method leverages new years as an annual checkpoint to write down my bigger aspirations in a binder as well as record unexpected achievements that occurred during the year.
+example: My personal method leverages new years as an annual checkpoint to reflect on my bigger aspirations in a binder as well as record unexpected achievements that occurred during the year.
 Then my quarterly work related review sessions with my manager serve to remind me to double check the plan against my current situation.

 </font>